jbritain/PyWireframe/README.md

 PyWireframe.start() # starts PyWireframe
 PyWireframe.exit() # closes the PyWireframe window
 PyWireframe.refresh() 3

-PyWireframe.cube(0, 0, 0, 100) # draws a cube with the left-bottom-front corner is at 0, 0, 0 and size 100
+PyWireframe.cube(0, 0, 0, 100) # draws a cube where the left-bottom-front corner is at 0, 0, 0 and the size is 100
 PyWireframe.CameraX += 1 # moves the camera forward 1 on the z axis
 PyWireframe.FocalLength += 1 # changes the Focal Length by 1
 ```